Stefan-Hintz/trafopop/README.md

-If you connect your Arduino device to your computer you should see two additional serial ports in the Tools menu of the Arduino software. (on Mac) If not please install the USB FTDI driver for the Arduino Nano from the FTDI website: http://www.ftdichip.com/Drivers/VCP.htm
+If you connect your Arduino device to your computer you should see two additional serial ports in the Tools menu of the Arduino software. (on Mac)

+For Workshop #1 and #2:
+If not please install the USB FTDI driver for the Arduino Nano from the FTDI website: http://www.ftdichip.com/Drivers/VCP.htm
 In the Arduino Software in the Tools menu select your Board: Arduino Nano w/ ATmega328 And select the serial port: /dev/tty.usbserial… (on Mac)

+For Workshop #3:
+In the Arduino Software in the Tools menu select your Board: Arduino Leonardo And select the serial port: /dev/tty.usbmodem… (on Mac)

 See also: http://arduino.cc/en/Guide/Howto